MileHacker Logo

 Payment

-Cash is often preferred, but some you can pay for taxis with card payments.
+Cash is often preferred, some you can pay for taxis with card payments.

 Airport Taxis

-Taxis are readily available at Hvar Town and Stari Grad ferry ports.
+Taxis can be readily obtained at Hvar Town and Stari Grad ferry ports.

 Rental Options